 A good friend sent me a link to a recently published paper on the Psychiatric Times website - Strategies to Facilitate a Positive Therapeutic Encounter - which I have really enjoyed and definitely provoked some thoughts.
 Head over and have a look, it's open access.
 The article outlines all the ways that the physical space… Continue reading The influence of architecture on the therapy space

 I am a humanistic counsellor and therapist, working in an existential and developmentally-informed way.
 I've benefited from counselling myself at key periods in my life, and I've experienced the healing and growth that the therapeutic relationship can help facilitate.
 I passionately believe that the non-judgemental, supportive safety that therapy offers is key to facilitating change,… Continue reading About me

 I offer a free short phone consultation at a time convenient to you, where we can discuss your needs and what you would like from therapy.
 Just get in touch with me by email, text or phone and let me know when would be convenient to talk.
 If talking by phone feels too difficult, we… Continue reading Working with me

-I’ve been working as a counsellor in Brighton and the coastal area since 2016 and have experience working with a wide variety of people of all ages, genders and sexualities.
-Below are a few of the specialist areas that I have a particular interest in, but I often work with people facing other, or indeed… Continue reading Support with
+I’ve been working as a counsellor since 2016 and have experience working with a wide variety of people of all ages, genders and sexualities.
+Below are a few of the specialist areas that I have a particular interest in, but I often work with people facing other, or indeed multiple, challenges in life.
+If you’re… Continue reading Support with